 Step-by-Step Guide to Perfectly Braised Tagine Chicken

-- Heat olive oil in a heavy-bottomed pan or customary tagine over medium heat.
-Add the chicken thighs, skin side down, and sauté until golden brown, about 6-8 minutes per side.
+- Brown the chicken.
+Heat olive oil in a heavy-bottomed pan or Dutch oven over medium heat.
+Place chicken skin side down and cook until deeply golden, about 6–8 minutes per side.
 Remove and set aside.

-- In the same fat, add sliced onions and sauté gently until translucent and soft, about 7 minutes.
-Stir in the minced garlic and cook until fragrant, about 1 minute.
+- Sauté the onions.
+In the same pan, cook sliced onions until translucent and soft, about 7 minutes.
+Stir in garlic and cook until fragrant, about 1 minute.

-- Sprinkle in the cinnamon, cumin, smoked paprika, ginger, turmeric, salt, and pepper.
-Toast the spices for 1-2 minutes, stirring constantly to awaken their aromas without burning.
+- Toast the spices.
+Add cinnamon, cumin, smoked paprika, ginger, turmeric, salt, and pepper.
+Toast 1–2 minutes, stirring constantly, so the spices bloom without burning.

-- Add the chicken back to the pot, nestling pieces among the onions and spices.
-Pour in the chicken broth and honey, stirring gently to combine.
+- Build the braise.
+Return chicken to the pot and nestle pieces among the onion-spice base.
+Pour in chicken broth and honey, then stir gently to coat.

-- After 45 minutes, stir in the dried apricots, chopped herbs (reserving a pinch for garnish), and preserved lemon slices if using.
-Recover and continue to simmer, uncovered, for another 20 minutes, allowing the apricots to plump and infuse sweetness into the sauce.
+- Add apricots and finish.
+Stir in dried apricots, chopped herbs (reserve a pinch for garnish), and preserved lemon slices if using.
+Uncover and simmer 20 minutes more so the apricots plump and the sauce thickens.

-- Adjust seasoning as needed.
-The sauce should be thick and glossy, coating each piece of chicken luxuriously.
+- Check texture.
+Adjust seasoning.
+The sauce should be thick and glossy, coating chicken without watery pooling.

 Tips for Selecting Ingredients to Elevate Your Tagine Experience